pra17dod/Waste-Segregation/README.md

 #### 5. Video of the project [Click here](https://youtu.be/LXCZ8ZQ6B8k)

-#### 6. Resume, LinkedIn and GitHub profile url of all the team members
+#### 6. Resume, LinkedIn and GitHub profile url of all the Team members
 - Neel Bavarva
   <span>
   &nbsp;&nbsp;